Speech & Hearing Science, MA

 for the degree of Master of Arts in Speech & Hearing Science

-- The student will demonstrate knowledge of communication and swallowing disorders and differences, including the appropriate etiologies, characteristics, anatomical/physiological, acoustic, psychological, developmental, and linguistic and cultural correlates in the following 9 areas: articulation; fluency; voice/resonance; receptive/expressive language in speaking, listening, reading, writing; hearing; swallowing; cognitive aspects of communication; social aspects of communication; and augmentative and alternative communication modalities (Standard IV-C).
+2. The student will demonstrate knowledge of communication and swallowing disorders and differences, including the appropriate etiologies, characteristics, anatomical/physiological, acoustic, psychological, developmental, and linguistic and cultural correlates in the following 9 areas: speech sound production; fluency; voice/resonance; receptive/expressive language in speaking, listening, reading, writing; hearing; swallowing; cognitive aspects of communication; social aspects of communication; and augmentative and alternative communication modalities (Standard IV-C).

-- For each of the areas specified in #2, the student will demonstrate current knowledge of the principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders, including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates (Standard IV-D).
+3. For each of the areas specified in #2, the student will demonstrate current knowledge of the principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders, including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates (Standard IV-D, V-F).

-- The student will demonstrate skills in oral and written communication for academic and professional purposes, including the ability to communicate effectively and complete administrative and reporting functions necessary to support evaluation and intervention (Standard V-A and V-B).
+8. The student will demonstrate skills in oral and written communication, collaboration, and counseling, including the ability to complete administrative and reporting functions necessary to support evaluation and intervention (Standard V-A and V-B).

 Graduate Degree Programs in Speech & Hearing Science